Bachelor Girl: 1998–2001: Waiting for the Day

 Bachelor Girl's debut single, "Buses and Trains", was released on 18 June 1998.
 The song peaked at No. 4 on the ARIA Singles Chart and No. 6 on the New Zealand Singles Chart.
 In 1999, it appeared in the top 30 on the Swedish Singles Chart and reached the top 100 in the UK.
 Their second single, "Treat Me Good", was issued in November 1998 and reached the top 40 in Australia and New Zealand.
 The related album, Waiting for the Day, was released in November and peaked at No. 20 on the ARIA Albums Chart.
 In May 1999, their third single, "Lucky Me" reached the top 50 in Australia and New Zealand.
 It reached the top 20 on the Finnish Singles Chart.
 In August, the album was issued internationally as Breaking Through from Down Under on Arista Records.
+They performed the traditional Australian song "Waltzing Matilda" at the 2000 AFL Grand Final.

 2002–2004: Dysfunctional and split

 In July 2002, Bachelor Girl released "I'm Just A Girl" as the lead single from their forthcoming second studio album.
 The song reached the Australian top 30.
 Their second album, Dysfunctional, was released in August and peaked in the top 30.
 "Drowning Not Waving" was released in October 2002 as the second and final single from the album.

-The band recorded their third studio album in 2003-2004 but was never released as the duo amicably split in 2004.
+The band recorded their third studio album in 2003–2004 but was never released as the duo amicably split in 2004.